What is kindy, and what does it cost?

 - hold a Department of Veterans’ Affairs Gold Card or White Card; or

 - have formal communication, such as a letter, from the relevant agency stating the intent to issue a HCC.

 The subsidy is provided directly to your service provider to reduce your out-of-pocket expenses.
 It can only be claimed once, even if you meet multiple criteria.
-Families of children participating in a kindergarten program in a long day care setting may also be eligible for additional Commonwealth Government rebates such as the Child Care Benefit and Child Care Rebate.
+Families of children participating in a kindergarten program in a long day care setting may also be eligible for additional Commonwealth Government rebates such as the Child Care Subsidy.